Sathvik-Malgikar/HPE_CTY_Project1_ClusterStor/readme.md

 ```
 4. Create config.ini file in infrastructure folder and set the placeholders below to your google account to be used for tests.
 ```
+; Testing requires a Google account to be used.
+; WARNING : All data present in this account's google drive is wiped out permanently !!
 [Account Credentials]
 email = <your-email-here>
 password = <your-password-here>